Photo By: Elin Chow

 Walking through the thousands of Torii gates gave me a sense of peacefulness and quietude.
 Fushimi Inari Taisha is definitely a must see destination for those visiting Kyoto.
 After three hours, I left Fushimi Inari Taisha with the feeling that I had not seen enough.
 I told myself someday, I will be back and when that happens, I will make sure I hike all the way to the top.

 If you are interested to know more about our trip, you may want to check out our 7D6N Osaka - Kyoto - Nara - Kobe Trip Itinerary + Overview for the list of attractions that we had visited during our 7 days in Japan.
-Be sure to follow me on Facebook or Twitter for the latest updates on my 7 days adventures in Japan!
-You might also want to check My Wanderlust page for some of my other travel adventures.
+For anyone planning your first trip to Japan but have no idea where to start, you should read my "How To Plan A Trip To Japan" post.